Marine ecology, impacts of climate change, environmental action.

 |9:00 - 10:00pm||Free Time|

-Please call us and ask to speak to the Program Director if any of these details are of concern so we can make sure you have enough information to make an informed decision about participation.
+Please contact the Program Director if any of these details are of concern so we can make sure you have enough information to make an informed decision about participation.

-The summer weather in Florida can vary.
-Please check the weather forecast for Key Largo, FL (Zipcode: 33037) before departure and pack accordingly, including a reusable water bottle to fill and use throughout the program.
+Summer weather in Florida can vary.
+Please check the weather forecast for Key Largo, FL (Zipcode: 33037) before departure and pack accordingly.

 Accepted students must confirm their attendance by submitting a $300 non-refundable program deposit.
 Students attending more than one program must submit a $300 non-refundable deposit for each program.
 Students will not be able to enroll in courses until a program deposit is received.